priyatam/lesser/README.md

 ## Overview

 Protoyping, building, and compiling a designer's assets for a client or developer is a daunting dask.
-While generators like [Yeoman](http://yeoman.io), [Lineman](http://www.linemanjs.com), and numerous SASS frameworks exist, the world of typographers and designers who understand these technologies is very, very small compared to developers familiar with the tools on Ruby and Node.
+While generators like [Yeoman](http://yeoman.io), [Lineman](http://www.linemanjs.com), and numerous frontend frameworks exist, the world of designers who understand these technologies is very, very small compared to developers familiar with the tools on Ruby and Node.

 **Lesser** provides a minimal workflow built on Less, and the [world's most popular](http://getbootstrap.com) responsive toolkit.

-Optimized for Typographers and Print designers, Lesser comes pre-loaded with [Brick Fonts](http://brick.im/fonts/) and [Beautiful Webtype](http://hellohappy.org/beautiful-web-type/), and the required Javascript plugins designed to work well with Web typography.
+Optimized for Responsive Web Typography, Lesser comes pre-loaded with [Brick Fonts](http://brick.im/fonts/), [Beautiful Webtype](http://hellohappy.org/beautiful-web-type/), and the required Javascript plugins designed to work well with Typography.

 Plugins used: